Specialised treatment for back pain

 Most of the time back pain can be resolved without surgery.
 Conservative treatment involves activity modifications, anti-inflammatory and pain medications, muscle relaxants, spinal injections, physical therapy and braces to support the spine.

-Your doctor may recommend combining two or more therapies, in order to maximize your chances of successful treatment.
+Your doctor may recommend combining two or more therapies, in order to maximise your chances of successful treatment.

 Surgery may be considered in patients with spine instability or neurological dysfunction and if pain is persistent and does not respond to conservative treatment.